 These apps are experiencing unprecedented adoption rates.
 Within the first 10 days, Periscope was downloaded by 1 million users.
-As of the end of May, Meerkat has close to 2 million downloads.
-And what happens once Snapchat launches their rumored live-streaming service?
+As of the end of May, Meerkat had close to 2 million downloads.
+And what happens once Snapchat launches its rumored live-streaming service?
 60 million people already have Snapchat installed on their devices.

 According to the Mary Meeker 2015 Internet Trends Report, video accounts for 64% of Internet traffic.
 This is only going to increase as people continue to record and broadcast their lives.